List of awards and nominations received by 50 Cent

-50 Cent is an American rapper.
+50 Cent is an American rapper and actor.
 After releasing his mixtape Guess Who's Back? in 2002, he was discovered by rapper Eminem and signed to Interscope Records.
 His commercial debut album Get Rich or Die Tryin' (2003) earned him a Best New Artist nomination at the 46th Grammy Awards, a Billboard Music Award for Album of the Year, and the ASCAP Songwriter of the Year Award.
 50 Cent's second album The Massacre (2005) earned him five Grammy nominations, six Billboard Music Awards, and another ASCAP Songwriter of the Year award.
 His third album Curtis made him the Best-Selling Hip-Hop Artist at the 2007 World Music Awards.
 Currently, 50 Cent has received 86 awards from 135 nominations.